Cross-collaborative agile UX/UI Research and Design

 Interviews, Focus Groups, & Contextual Research

 On Wednesday nights, Laché users gather for extended hours at “Superhuman Study Group.”
-This is an ideal time for UX Research conduction, however some insights came through contextual research from visiting the facility for drop-in classes and scheduling 1:1 meetings.
+This is an ideal time for conducting UX research via focus groups; however, some insights were gathered through contextual research, including visiting the facility for drop-in classes and scheduling one-on-one interviews.

-- Developing peer-reviewed questions provided structure to inquire with 18 users ranging from members, class package users, ClassPass users, staff, and co-owners in interviews and focus groups.
+- Developing peer-reviewed questions provided a structure for inquiry with 18 users, ranging from members, class package users, ClassPass users, staff, and co-owners, through interviews and focus groups.

 - Further questioning for well-integrated community members with an understanding of the culture and lesser-known offerings is illuminating.